 Are there areas in your life where you want to be more focused??
 Let’s chat about it in the comments!!

-36 thoughts on “Finding Focus”
+36 replies on “Finding Focus”

 You hit the nail on the head with this post Olivia!
 I need to be more focused with my workouts as well as more dedicated if we are being honest.
 Being a runner I know the importance of cross training, weight training, and incorporating yoga and pilates into the mix yet I neglect those things.
 Thanks for the gentle reminder that I need to stay focused on what my goal is and set my mind to achieving that when I go to work out.